grc-iit/coeus-adapter/test/jarvis/jarvis_coeus/jarvis_coeus/adios2_gray_scott/README.md

 Gray-Scott is a 3D 7-Point stencil code

 # Installation
-The gray_scott is installed along with coeus-adapter, these step can skip
+Since gray_scott is installed along with the coeus-adapter, these steps can be skipped.
 ```bash
 git clone https://github.com/pnorbert/adiosvm
 pushd adiosvm/Tutorial/gs-mpiio